tomstumshais/screen-time-counter-google-chrome-extension/README.md

-# Screen Time chrome extension
+# Screen Time Counter chrome extension
 Chrome extension which helps you to track your daily working time while you are staring at screen and while you are off of it.

 ## Development and usage